Make Vim as Your Perl IDE Using perl-support.vim Plugin

 Recommended Reading

-Learning the Vi and Vim Editors, by Arnold Robbins.
+Vim 101 Hacks, by Ramesh Natarajan.
 I’m a command-line junkie.
 So, naturally I’m a huge fan of Vi and Vim editors.
-Several years back, when I wrote lot of C code on Linux, I used to carry the Vi editor pocket reference with me all the times.
+Several years back, when I wrote lot of C code on Linux, I used to read all available Vim editor tips and tricks.
+Based on my Vim editor experience, I’ve written Vim 101 Hacks eBook that contains 101 practical examples on various advanced Vim features that will make you fast and productive in the Vim editor.
 Even if you’ve been using Vi and Vim Editors for several years and have not read this book, please do yourself a favor and read this book.
 You’ll be amazed with the capabilities of Vim editor.

 I don’t know write the VIM plugin ,